Britain's Next Top Model series 6: Episode 5

-The girls shot a TV ad for Beyoncé's new fragrance for the challenge.
+The top 10 contestants shot a TV ad for Beyoncé's new fragrance for the challenge.
 Kirsty won the challenge and a night out and chose Nicola and Amelia to join her.
 Charlotte seemed disappointed by this, but didn't act upon her disappointment.
-The girls had a photo shoot for covered in chocolate with nude for a body product shop campaign.
+The contestants had a photo shoot for covered in chocolate with nude for a body product shop campaign.
 Nicola's photo was the favourite of the company director, thus earning her the first call-out.
 Delita and Tiffany were announced as the bottom two, Delita for producing her only good photograph, but overall the weakest film, and Tiffany for what seemed to be a lack of versatility.
 Tiffany's previous strong performances spared her and an unsurprised Delita was sent home.